sitewhere/sitewhere-documentation/docs/guide/zookeeper-configuration.md

 | Zookeeper Host | sitewhere.zookeeper.host | localhost     |
 | Zookeeper Port | sitewhere.zookeeper.port | 2181          |

-.. note::  The Docker Compose configuration should pass a Zookeeper hostname that can be resolved
-           on the Docker network that the microservices are attached to.
+> **Note**: The Docker Compose configuration should pass a Zookeeper hostname that can be resolved on the Docker network that the microservices are attached to.
 Note that the Zookeeper environment variables must be passed for every microservice.

 Zookeeper Tree Structure
 ========================